 Gloria Cauhape

-Gloria Jean Hess Cauhape passed from her peaceful sleep into heavenly eternity with our Lord on April 22, 2026, at the home of her devoted daughter and son in law in Fort Worth, Texas.
+Gloria Hess Cauhape passed from her peaceful sleep into heavenly eternity with our Lord on April 22, 2026, at the home of her devoted daughter and son-in-law in Fort Worth, Texas.
 She had only recently celebrated her 98th birthday.

-Gloria's curiosity was drawn to a newspaper ad seeking a "governess" for a ranching family near Carrizozo, New Mexico.
-She didn't, at that time, know whether she was suited for that work or anything about New Mexico, but. as she would later regale her family, she "just wanted an adventure!"
+While in Houston, Gloria’s curiosity had been drawn to a newspaper ad seeking a “governess” for a ranching family near Carrizozo, New Mexico.
+She didn’t, at that time, know whether she was suited for that work, or anything about New Mexico, but, as she would later regale her family, she “just wanted an adventure!”
 And what a glorious adventure it was!

 She must have made quite the impression.
 First, she tried to quit.
 But her new boss implored Gloria to give it two weeks.
-Something clicked.
-She came to love the Southwest and ranch life.
-Gloria also made an impression on Jean Cauhape Clardy- so much so, that Jean would become the Cupid to connect Gloria with her brother, a young handsome available rancher and Army veteran.
+Of course, she ended up staying and grew to love the Southwest and ranch life.
+Gloria also made an impression on Jean Cauhape Clardy-- so much so, that Jean would introduce Gloria to her brother, a young handsome available rancher and Army veteran.
 John Pierre Cauhape, Jr., of Pinon, NM.
+They married in 1950, and were the best of parents to John Clayte and to Emily.

-Gloria would become the perfect rancher's wife.
+Gloria would become the perfect rancher’s wife.
 Smart.
 Tireless.
 An instinct for the business side of ranching.
-With her creativity, every day on the remote ranch was the adventure that she had sought.
-Her hand-made braided rugs, needle-point pillows, realistic painted tin flowers, and many other of her works of art make for cherished family heirlooms.
-She and Johnny were the best of parents for John Clayte and Emily.
-She would work with the lawyers, accountants and financial advisers, developing a shared mutual love and respect, so that she and Johnny could weather the storms ahead, and even help with grandkids' education down the line.
+With her creativity, every day on the remote ranch was the adventure she had sought.
+Gloria’s hand-made braided rugs, needle-point pillows, realistic painted tin flowers, and many other of her works of art make for cherished family heirlooms.
+She worked with the lawyers, accountants and financial advisers, developing a shared mutual love and respect, so that she and Johnny could weather the storms ahead and even help with grandkids’ education down the line.

 Gloria and Johnny were always committed to excellence in ranching.
 They strove to always improve their sprawling Cauhape Anchor Ranch.
 In 1998, this was recognized by the New Mexico Wool Growers’ Association with the prestigious Sheepman of the Year Award.